RainbowMarks/rainbowmarks.github.io/_posts/2022-01-09-Old-Kinderhook-8u-White-Hockey-Tournament.md

 We took a trip to Old Kinderhook for the Synergy Pond Hockey Tournament down there this weekend, I took a number of games (all the games Chesterfield played, plus a couple of others).

-Photos are organized by day and available for purchase (digital download $10 per high resolution shot, all photos are 43 megapixels before any cropping)
+Photos are organized by day and available for purchase (digital download $10 per shot)

 ## [Click for Friday](https://photos.rainbowmarks.com/2022/Hockey/Old-Kinderhook/Old-Kinderhook-172022/)